Penquinz01/Heom/README.md

 He has been improsoned by the one and only Erebus the personification of drakness itself The game is about him escaping his castle.

+How to Open the Game
+Open Heom Build Folder
+open Heom.exe
+Enjoy